Drop-In day has changed to WEDNESDAY!

-So far in 2012 we have provided on average 553 hot meals and 334 food parcels per month to the 682 visitors attending our drop-in service each month.
-More that 6,600 food parcels for the year.
-To these figures you still need to add food used in the hot meals we provide; more than 6,500 in 2011.
+In 2015 we provided on average 524 hot meals and 282 food parcels per month to the 598 visitors attending our drop-in service each month.
+More that 6,200 meals for the year.
+To these figures you still need to add food used in the food parcels distributed; more than 3,390 in 2015.
 For more details on this visit our statistics page.

 The food given out at our drop-in is a vital lifeline for people who have little or no access to food elsewhere.
 At the same time our drop-in opens a vital social space in which people for whom meeting in a café is unthinkable.

 Our aim has been to create a space that service users can feel at ease in and take ownership of.
 To this end they are encouraged to get involved in running the service, from manning the reception desk to preparing food in the kitchen (more information on this can be found on the volunteering page).